bozsahin/yalalr/README.md

 To use:

-0. You need a lexical analyzer called 'lexer' and syntax-directed code generator called 'sdd.lisp'.
+0. You need a lexical analyzer called <code>lexer</code> and syntax-directed code generator called <code>sdd.lisp</code>.
 These are automatically loaded when begun.
-1. <code>yalalr</code>
+1. <code>yalalr</code>  from the command line.
+Once you are in and everthing is ok:
 2. <code>(target-code x)</code> to generate code for source file <code>x</code>.
 3. Use <code>(target-code-mips x)</code> if you want to generate MIPS code in <code>expr-mips</code>.
 This one clears the symbol hash table before calling <code>target-code</code>.